xiaoylu/leetcode_category/TreeTraversal/Readme.md

 So in your mind, the rules are
 * go left whenever possible (node.left != null)
+* pop up from the stack, when the left is a deadend
-* go right when it has to (appending node itself to the result)
+* (appending current node to the result), then go right

+Whenever you pop up an element, its left branch has already been explored.

 **LC 144.
 Binary Tree Preorder Traversal**
 ```